 Pros: REST is lightweight and relies upon HTTP to do its work.
 If you don't need a strict API definition, this is the way to go.
-REST is also format-agnostic so you can use XML or JSON as responses.
+REST is also format-agnostic so you can use XML or JSON as response formats.

-Cons: REST can only be used for sending of single records and doesn't support strict contracts or more involved security.
+Cons: REST can only be used to send a single record and doesn't support strict contracts or more involved security.
 The Response is an XML or JSON document.